CloudCannon/Academy/_posts/2017-02-07-install-jekyll-on-os-x.md

 ~~~
 {% endraw %}

 OS X already has Ruby already installed but it has some quirks that makes installing Jekyll tricky.
-Instead of using this version, we'll install our own version of Ruby.
+Instead of using this version, we'll install our own version of Ruby:

 First we'll install [Homebrew](http://brew.sh/).
-Homebrew helps you install packages and is a must-have for anyone programming on OS X.
+Homebrew helps you install packages and is a must-have for anyone programming on OS X:

 {% raw %}
 ~~~bash